screepers/screepers-standards/SS3-Unified_Credentials_File.md

 * `username` is the screeps username, and is only supported on private servers.
 * `password` is the screeps password, and is only supported on private servers.

+It may have a top level `configs` object that contains individual app specific configs.

 ## Full Example